Learn

 • Data Schema: the schema used to validate data JSON before rendering.

-• Template Schema: the schema used to validate template JSON separately from the data.
+• Template Schema: the schema used to validate markdown-compliant template-document JSON separately from the data.

-• Rendered Report: the final HTML output produced after validation succeeds and rendering is allowed to proceed.
+• Report: the final HTML output produced after validation succeeds and rendering is allowed to proceed.

 Why the terms matter